 These loans are available to parents of dependent students and graduate students.
 Graduate students may only borrow the PLUS loan after they have borrowed the maximum Stafford Loans for the year.
 Approval of the loan is based on the borrower's credit.
-A parent or graduate student must meet the following requirements:
+A parent or graduate student must also meet the following requirements:

-- be a U.S. citizen or eligible non-citizen

-- not owe a refund on any federal grant
+- · not owe a refund on any federal grant

 - not be in default on any federal student loan

 - be eligible to receive federal aid